whiskey/markdown-cv/index.md

 - Technical/Architectural lead for the german chapter for German and Australian customers in the fields of Education, Social Media, IoT and more
 - Requirements analysis with customers in New York, Melbourne and Berlin
-- Candidate assessment for internal developers and an external clients in New York, Melbourne and Berlin
+- Candidate assessment for internal developers and an external clients in New York and Berlin
 - Knowledge transfer and mentoring for mobile-related topics across all offices
 - _Technologies:_ Swift, continuous integration & automation via Fastlane, Travis and Jenkins.
 Integration of cloud-based and traditional backend solutions based on Django, Parse, Firebase and AWS (EC2, DynamoDB, RDS, S3, Lambda, ApiGateway, etc.)